cspeterson/vim-guide-intermediate/README.md

 :set nopaste
 ```

+## Simple changes

+Vim actually has a whole set of commands in [normal mode](#modes) just for making "simple changes."
+Here is a selection, and to learn more check the help `:help simple-change`.

+* `~`, `u`, `U` toggle case, make lowercase, and make uppercase, respectively
+* `Ctrl+a` increment the integer either at or next to the cursor.
+	- The default is 1, but you can increment by e.g. 5 by instead typing `5Ctrl+a`. *Note: this may overlap with your GNU Screen escape key, in which case you can type `Ctrl+a+a` to send the correct keystrokes into Vim*
+* `Ctrl+x` decrement an integer, and the size of the decrement can be specified as with increment above
+* `r{char}` quickly replace the character under the cursor without leaving normal mode

 ## Indentation

-Apart from the indentation *options* above regarding tabs and spaces and how they work, there are controls to shift
-lines and blocks of code around.
+Apart from the indentation *options* above regarding tabs and spaces and how they work, there are controls to shift lines and blocks of code around.

 * `<<` shift line or selected text to the left
 * `>>` shift line or selected text to the right